Wondering how you can stand out to recruiters?

 What’s the best way for a candidate to build a relationship with a recruiter?

 Fortunately, it’s nothing groundbreaking.
-Treat your recruiter like you would a hiring manager; Be on time, have your examples prepared, ask questions about them / the market at the end, be curious, do your research, all those things you’d normally do for an interview.
-Beyond that, being responsive to phone calls (and feedback!) is bound to get you in the good books.
+Treat your recruiter like you would a hiring manager; be on time, have your examples prepared, ask questions about them / the market at the end, be curious, do your research, all those things you’d normally do for an interview.
+Beyond that, being responsive to phone calls (and feedback!) is bound to leave a good impression.

 Are there any mistakes candidates make when trying to connect with recruiters on LinkedIn or other platforms?

 Only the same mistakes that recruiters I’m sure make with them, too!
-I.e. reaching out to recruiters that don’t recruit within your industry, sending long and generic messages that aren’t tailored to the individual.
+E.g. reaching out to recruiters who don’t recruit within your industry, sending long and generic messages that aren’t tailored to the individual.
 Clear is kind – if you’re looking for a role, the best way to communicate that is to tell it straight.

 Want to connect with Claudia to learn more?
 Click here to check out her profile and contact details.